AmitBu/react-mobx-seed/README.md

 # react-mobx-seed
-A simple started project for react + mobx applications
+A simple started project for react + mobx applications using webpack

 >Warning: Make sure you're using the latest version of Node.js and NPM